-AVOID ALL HOT FOODS AND LIQUIDS for the rest of today.
+AVOID ALL HOT FOODS AND HOT LIQUIDS until tomorrow.

-AVOID DRINKING THROUGH A STRAW OR SMOKING for the rest of today.
-If you are a smoker, Please bear in mind that smoking causes increased pain and slower healing, and substantially reduces your long-term chances for successful treatment.
+AVOID DRINKING THROUGH A STRAW OR SMOKING until tomorrow.
+If you are a smoker, please bear in mind that smoking causes increased pain and slower healing, and substantially reduces your long-term chances for successful treatment.

-Avoid brushing the surgical area until your sutures are gone.
+AVOID BRUSHING THE SURGICAL AREA until your sutures are gone.
 Light flossing once daily is okay.

 The occurrence of blood stains in your saliva for the rest of today is normal.
 Please AVOID RINSING YOUR MOUTH TODAY, since this causes increased bleeding.
 If bleeding is persistent, press a moist tea bag firmly against the bleeding area for 20 minutes.
 If the bleeding does not stop, please call us.

 Every patient is unique and we strive to create comprehensive treatment plans tailored to you.